About SIPI Board of Regents

 Full Profile ➞

-• Tanya Lewis, Vice Chair
+• Tanya Lewis, Vice Chair, Inter/Tribal Council of Arizona (North)

 Tanya Lewis is Chairwoman of the Yavapai-Apache Nation (YAN) located in Camp Verde, Arizona in the heart of the Verde Valley.
 She is the daughter of the late Eathel and Lyman Lewis.
 Lewis is a graduate of Mingus Union High School in nearby Cottonwood and earned an Associates Degree in Business Management and a Leadership Certificate from Yavapai College where she graduated with honors.